codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 codefresh install app-proxy --values values.yaml
 ```
 #### App-Proxy architecture
-Here is the architecture of the app-proxy:
+Here is the architecture of the App-Proxy:

 {% include image.html
   lightbox="true"